jan-strum/short-link-generator/README.md

 application like https://bit.ly.
 In this repository you will find:

 - A backend server running [Express](https://expressjs.com/)
-- A frontnend React application bootstrapped with [Create React App](https://facebook.github.io/create-react-app/docs/getting-started)
+- A frontend React application bootstrapped with [Create React App](https://facebook.github.io/create-react-app/docs/getting-started)

 You will be responsible for building the backend API and frontend UI for creating, and viewing shortlinks.
 The design of this system should be based on the